 And then they have families of their own and reality sets in.
-For as their munchkins reach each much-anticipated developmental milestone, they acquire some less desirable skills as well, something the experts forget to include on the charts.
-So a 2-year-old who "scribbles spontaneously" may very well exhibit her newfound talent all over freshly painted walls and prized furniture (see Sh*t My Kids Ruined), while emerging language allows her to repeat certain choice words again and again, including the ever-popular "No!" and, worst-case scenario, the four-letter variety.
+For as their munchkins reach each much-anticipated developmental milestone, they acquire some less desirable skills as well.
+So a 2-year-old who "scribbles spontaneously" may very well exhibit her newfound talent all over freshly painted walls and prized furniture (see Sh*t My Kids Ruined), while emerging language allows her to repeat certain choice words again and again, including the ever-popular "No!"

-The best style of parenting features "a high degree of nurturing, firm but kind," Dr. Fernandez says.
+- Kids feel safer.
+The best style of parenting features "a high degree of nurturing, firm but kind," says Dr. Melanie Fernandez.
 As much as children and teens may act like they want control, what really makes them feel safe are calm, consistent, fair authority figures.
 (There's a reason why some parents look to Dog Whisperer Cesar Millan for child-rearing tips.
 After all, good parents must be leaders of their pack, um, family.)

 Tips for Parents

-Actively ignoring problem behaviors is another strategy that helps stop parents from yelling.
+Disengage: Actively ignoring problem behaviors is another strategy that helps stop parents from yelling.
 If you disengage from the situation until you regain your composure, you won't be feeding the fire.
 (This cannot be done when a child is being aggressive or destructive.)
 Instead, by responding positively to only desired behavior, parents reinforce what they want vs. what they don't want.
-They're also buying themselves time to calm down.
 Plus, by allowing kids to practice "slowing their engines down" on their own, without parental prompts, they're learning how to handle frustration.

-Along with ignoring comes learning to loosen up.
+Learn to let go and when to laugh it off: Along with ignoring comes learning to loosen up.
 "If the snack ends up on the floor," Long says, "instead of getting mad at the kids, I'll say, 'Oh no, you made a mess, let's clean it up together.'
-I'm hoping they're learning responsibility.
-And in that moment of 'Oh, there's peanut butter on the TV,' you can be so upset.
-But if you recognize that sometimes toddlers make a mess, you can safeguard your house.
 Do what you have to do to make it easier on yourself."

-Depending on the age and developmental level of the child, parents may also use cognitive behavioral strategies after things have calmed down where they model for their kids how to talk about feelings.
-"You can tell them you're not feeling respected or you're feeling ignored," Dr. Dickstein says, which can make for a more productive discussion and potentially a bonding moment.
+Own up to your feelings: Depending on the age and developmental level of the child, parents may, after things have calmed down, model for their kids how to talk about feelings.
+"You can tell them you're not feeling respected or you're feeling ignored," Dr. Dickstein says.
 Dan Janzen, who has had "a hotheaded moment or two" with his son, 9, and daughter, 6, says he tries to give them "a way to understand the yelling-it's not because they're bad kids; it's because I lost my temper.
 'I'm sorry I lost my temper-that was kind of rough, and I shouldn't yell at you.
 But do you understand why I got little frustrated?'
 And then we have a brief conversation about the situation."